Nikki Haley, in a shift, says 2024 candidacy not dependent on whether Trump runs

 Haley isn’t the only possible Republican presidential contender walking a fine line when it comes to Trump, who remains popular among GOP voters despite being a lightning rod of controversy among the broader electorate.

 On Monday, former Vice President Mike Pence, who was a target of vitriol and violent rhetoric during the Jan.
-6 riot, .
+6 riot, dismissed the media’s continued focus on the attack.

 “I know the media wants to distract from the Biden administration’s failed agenda by focusing on one day in January,” Pence told Fox News host Sean Hannity.
 “They want to use that one day to try and demean the character and intentions of 74 million Americans who believed we could be strong again and prosperous again and supported our administration in 2016 and 2020.”

-Trump, in an attempt to bolster his baseless assertions that the election was stolen, had falsely claimed that Pence could stop the certification.
-Some of the Trump supporters who breached the U.S. Capitol could even be heard chanting, “Hang Mike Pence!”
+Trump, in an attempt to bolster his baseless assertions that the election was stolen, had falsely claimed that Pence could stop the constitutionally mandated electoral vote certification.
+Some of the Trump supporters who breached the Capitol could even be heard chanting, “Hang Mike Pence!”
 Trump himself was highly critical of his own vice president at the time.

-Yet now, just like Haley, Pence tried to position himself as a friend of Trump's, saying the two parted ways “amicably” and “have talked a number of times since we both left office.”
+Yet now, just like Haley, Pence has tried to position himself as a friend of Trump's, saying the two parted ways “amicably” and “have talked a number of times since we both left office.”

 “You can’t spend almost five years in a political foxhole with somebody without developing a strong relationship,” he said.